Limits and Deficits of the SDGs - a Critical Perspective

 Flickr | European Parliament

-Social Justice Shortfalls
+Social Justice

 Corruption and tax havens undermine trust in our institutions and make it more difficult to implement the SDGs.
-Current global tax justice is inadequate and is failing to control spiralling inequalities.
-Although the SDGs do include inequality, the problem of tax avoidance and evasion by multinational companies is not directly addressed.
-Globally, 25% of public spending is lost to corruption, it effects every corner of our society purging money from healthcare systems, education, infrastructure, social protection, governance, and the energy transition.
+Current global tax justice is inadequate and failing to control spiralling inequalities.
+Although the SDGs do include reduced inequalities in goal 10, the problem of tax avoidance and evasion by multinational companies is not directly addressed.

 Other notable absences from the social aspects of the SDGs include lack of mental health goals, senior citizens, culture, the role of communities, and the importance of science and research.

 One in four people will struggle with mental illness in their lifetimes, and with increasing numbers of people enduring conflict, displacement, loss of livelihoods, human rights abuses, poverty, and many other issues we expect this number to increase.
-Quality and accessible mental health care will improve the quality of life of millions, and therefore positively impact our society as a whole.
+Quality and accessible mental health care will improve the quality of life for millions, and therefore positively impact our society as a whole.

 We believe that the SDGs should focus more on the role of cities and local communities as they are the ones facing the impacts of global challenges, and play a key role in implementing the SDGs on a local level.
 There should also be more emphasis on the importance of science, scientists, and research, as without investment in these fields we will not be able to overcome any of the world's greatest challenges.